Master of Public Affairs (M.P.A.)

 Alternatively, the Master of Public Affairs degree is also appropriate for those who would like to shift careers and obtain a position in the public and non-profit sectors.
 To enhance your marketability you will practice relevant coursework and have an internship placement where you will learn new skills.
 As a graduate student, you will have a wide choice of agencies in which to perform internships and establish relationships.

 The MPA seeks to develop the skills of present and future public administrators and policy analysts in the region to provide them with the tools to meet the challenges of government.
-In an age when governmental philosophies are continually being redefined, the MPA program is designed to promote professionalism, leadership, inventiveness, and a commitment to public service for government employees in the area of public administration, applied policy studies and health policy administration, justice studies and environmental policy.
+In an age when governmental philosophies are continually being redefined, the MPA program is designed to promote professionalism, leadership, inventiveness, and a commitment to public service for government employees in the area of public administration, applied policy studies, health policy administration, justice studies and environmental policy.

 Designed to fit your needs